It’s Tax Season! Here’s What You Need to Know about Education Credits

 Educational tax benefits come in two forms: tax credits and tax deductions.
 These are defined by the IRS as follows:

-Both of these can lower the amount you owe in income taxes.
-Education credits are generally fixed amounts that are subtracted from the total amount of taxes due based on your income.
-For example, if your tax burden is calculated as $5,000, and you qualify for a $1,000 educational tax credit, your tax burden changes to $4,000 to account for the credit.
+Both of these can lower the amount you owe in income taxes, effectively reducing your overall tax bill.
+Education tax credits are generally fixed amounts that are subtracted from the total amount of taxes due based on your income.
+The total credit or credit amount you qualify for directly reduces your tax owed.
+For example, if your tax burden is calculated as $5,000, and you qualify for a $1,000 educational tax credit, your tax burden changes to $4,000 to account for the credit..

 Tax deductions are more complex.
 The amount of savings is based on your income bracket before and after the deduction.
 Before deductions, the amount of taxes owed is based on the total amount of income you make.
 For example, a household with $60,000 in annual income (with no other credits or deductions in play) owe taxes based on applying that amount to the standard IRS formula reflected in the IRS Tax Tables.

 Deductions change the amount of your annual income that is applied to that formula.
 For example, a $1,500 tax deduction changes the taxable income from $60,000 to $58,500.
 That means you use the $58,500 number when performing the calculation instead of $60,000.
+The total credit or deduction you claim will impact your final tax bill by reducing the tax owed.
 The amount of savings generated from tax deductions vary depending on your unique situation, such as filing status.

-Currently, there are two primary education credits for which you may qualify: the American Opportunity tax credit and the Lifetime Learning tax credit.
-Each credit has some of its own requirements, though they have these three minimum requirements in common, per IRS rules:
+Currently, there are two education tax credits for which you may qualify: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
+These two education tax credits each have their own requirements, but share several minimum eligibility criteria, per IRS rules:

-More information about the specific requirements for the American Opportunity Tax Credit can be found here, while details about the Lifetime Learner tax credit can be found here.
+More information about the specific requirements for the American Opportunity Tax Credit can be found here, while details about the Lifetime Learning Credit and other education tax credits can be found here.

 The IRS states “The American opportunity tax credit (AOTC) is a credit for qualified education expenses paid for an eligible student for the first four years of higher education.
 You can get a maximum annual credit of $2,500 per eligible student.
 If the credit brings the amount of tax you owe to zero, you can have 40 percent of any remaining amount of the credit (up to $1,000) refunded to you.”

-Two common tax deductions related to education are the Tuition and Fees deduction and the Student Loan Interest deduction.
-Both of these have the potential to lower your overall tax burden and be able to be used in conjunction with each other as well as with certain education credits.
-You do not have to itemize deductions to take advantage of either of these deductions.
+One common tax deduction related to education is the Student Loan Interest deduction.
+It has the potential to lower your overall tax burden and be able to be used in conjunction with certain education credits.
+You do not have to itemize deductions to take advantage of this deduction.

 The amount you may qualify for varies depending on what expenses or interest were paid during the applicable tax year as well as your individual tax situation.
-However, the Student Loan Interest deduction eligibility is often easier to identify.
+However, the Student Loan Interest deduction eligibility is often easier to identify and can be claimed for multiple tax years, as long as you meet the requirements each year.

 When you pay at least $600 in qualified interest payments during the year on a qualified student loan, you will receive a 1098-E from the loan company.
 The information on this form can be included in your tax filing and will clearly show the amount that may be deductible based on interest payments to that specific institution.
+If you received financial aid, such as scholarships or grants, these amounts are generally reported on the 1098-T form and may affect the calculation of deductible interest or qualified expenses, as some financial aid may reduce the amount of expenses eligible for deduction.
 To help determine eligibility, you can use this IRS online interview or speak with a qualified tax professional.

-Other deductions related to tuition and fees is significantly more complex.
+Other deductions related to tuition and fees are significantly more complex.
 The IRS provides general guidance regarding eligibility here, and you can work with a qualified tax professional to further clarify your eligibility.

 Do Scholarships or Grants Affect My Taxes?